About the Bassett Award

 Yale Bassett Award winners demonstrate a record of creative leadership and public service, academic distinction, interdisciplinary problem solving, and experience addressing societal issues that might include, but need not be limited to, race and racism.
 Students with non-traditional leadership experiences or significant work experiences are also encouraged to apply.

-Winners receive a book selected by the faculty of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, and they are invited to a gathering on Yale’s campus, hosted by the Center.
+Winners receive a book selected by the faculty of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration as well as a certificate of recognition.

 The Bassett Award has been suspended for the 2023-24 Academic Year.